Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan

-My main results support the former assertion by showing that the coal mines led to population growth and structural shifts in local economy.
-Importantly, this study adds to this literature to analyze the mechanism behind the population growth due to resource extraction.
-Although studies have analyzed the impact of resource abundance on population growth, the mechanisms underlying this relationship have been understudied.\footnote{See for example \citet{Black:2005uh, Michaels:2010ks, Fernihough2020}.} I show that the population growth in the mining area initially occurred due to internal migration, but those people then formed families over time.
-Moreover, this study is the first to provide evidence that the institutional change induced by the technological shocks affected the impacts of the coal mines on the regional economy.

-This paper also expands our understanding of the relationship between mining and regional human capital accumulation.
+This paper also expands understanding of the relationship between mining and regional human capital accumulation.
 A pivotal risk of mining is pollution, which can increase the health costs in resource-abundant locations and decrease agricultural productivity \citep{Aragon:2015db, vonderGoltz:2019br}.
-To the best of my knowledge, however, the potential health risks of mining during historical industrialization have not been evaluated.\footnote{The economic history studies have predominantly focused on the health costs of air pollution.
-For example, \citet{Heblich2017wp} and \citet{Beach2017kja} found that extensive coal use during historical economic growth in Britain increased infant mortality rates and decreased the average adult height.
-Relatedly, \citet{Hanlon2019wp} found that coal-related pollution disturbed the growth of cities in the late nineteenth century in the UK.
-Another strand of the literature investigates the adverse impact of using lead pipes on mortality rates \citep{Gronqvist2017wp}.} I find that while there is little evidence on the air and water pollution pathways, occupational hazards for female miners lead to mortality selection \textit{in utero}, which increased the early-life mortality.
-Moreover, the regulations on female miners mitigated such mortality sorting mechanism before births.
-My finding sheds light on the importance of occupational hazards in evaluating the economic activities of resource extraction industry, which has been neglected in the literature.
-In addition, it provide suggestive evidence that the labor regulations may improve the human capital of their offsprings by improving early-life health conditions \citep[e.g.,][]{Almond2018-da}.
+Academic consensus is that the potential health risks of mining during historical industrialization are still to be evaluated.\footnote{Economic history studies have focused on the health costs of air pollution. \citet{Heblich2017wp} and \citet{Beach2017kja} found that extensive coal use during historical economic growth in Britain increased infant mortality rates and decreased the average adult's height.
+Relatedly, \citet{Hanlon2019wp} found that coal-related pollution disturbed the growth of United Kingdom (UK)cities in the late nineteenth century.
+Another strand of the literature investigates the adverse impact of using lead pipes on mortality rates \citep{Gronqvist2017wp}.} I found that while there is little evidence on the air and water pollution pathways, occupational hazards for female miners led to mortality selection \textit{in utero}, which increased early-life mortality.
+Regulations for female miners are suggested to mitigate the mortality sorting mechanisms before births.
+The finding sheds light on the importance of occupational hazards in evaluating the economic activities of the resource extraction industry, which has been neglected in the literature.
+In addition, it provides evidence suggesting that labor regulations may improve the human capital of their offspring by improving early-life health conditions \citep[e.g.,][]{Almond2018-da}.